CoDe-Neuro/neonatal_dfc/README.md

 :warning: The login and password are 'rstudio' and 'letmein', respectively.

+:warning: We performed several permutation tests (n = 10,000) which can take a while to perform.

 When you are finished with your analysis stop the Docker container with the command:

 ```